 1 ASSISTANT COMMISSIONER JOANNE CRAMPTON: 2 Yes.
 I would say anything that we take on going forward 3 in terms of the initiatives that I have outlined, such as 4 renewing policy, looking at our national strategy, 5 renewing our posters, the toolkits, all of that will 6 incorporate an Indigenous opinion and perspective.
 And, 7 we have several ways of doing that, if I may address that.
 8 MR. STUART WUTTKE: Sure.
-9 ASSISTANT COMMISSIONER JOANNE CRAMPTON: Ir 10 each of our provinces, we have a Commanding Officers 11 Aboriginal Advisory Committee.
+9 ASSISTANT COMMISSIONER JOANNE CRAMPTON: In 10 each of our provinces, we have a Commanding Officers 11 Aboriginal Advisory Committee.
 As well, the Commissioner 12 has a Commissioner's Advisory Committee, and we also have 13 a Circle of Change, which incorporates Indigenous 14 perspectives from right across the country, and that group 15 has been in place since 2016 and has provided some very 16 valuable guidance and information with regard to missing 17 persons.
 And so, I can see that as a great venue for us 18 to take any new policy or any new initiatives, and receive 19 some perspective from there as well.
 So, we have several 20 different avenues in addition to the organizations that 21 exist as well.
 22 MR. STUART WUTTKE: All right, thank you.
-23 And, moving on to training, this Inquiry has heard about - 24 - quite a bit about the role of Child and Family Services and, you know, the vulnerability it imposes on young First
+23 And, moving on to training, this Inquiry has heard about - and, you know, the vulnerability it imposes on young First